 Former officer killed in hit-and-run was training to ride for fallen police

 Sep.
-25—This week was a harrowing deja vu for those who remember East Kingston police Officer Mel Keddy, who was killed by a drunk driver on Route 125 while working at a crash scene in 1995.
+30—DERRY, N.H. — Last week was a harrowing deja vu for those who remember East Kingston police Officer Mel Keddy, who was killed by a drunk driver on Route 125 while working at a crash scene in 1995.

 Wednesday, just a few hundred feet from where Keddy was hit, retired Hudson police Sgt.
 Donna Briggs, 59, was found dead down an embankment.